rajsran/Assignment-2-IOT/README.md

 The project is divided into two parts: Server side(Master PI) and client side(Agent PI) Server side is web based and contains web pages like Registration, authentication, booking a car,sending notification to the engineer using PushBullet API etc
-Client side is console based and contains modules like voice recognition and qr code scanner to generate the details. of the engineer.
+Client side is console based and contains modules like voice recognition and qr code scanner to generate the details of the engineer.
 Socket Programming is used to connect two raspberry Pis on different networks by using the port forwarding technique.

 Documentation:-